 MyISAM key cache, and the MySQL

 Any database application eventually hits hardware limits as the database becomes more and more busy.
 A DBA must evaluate whether it is possible to tune the application or reconfigure the server to avoid these bottlenecks, or whether more hardware resources are required.
 System bottlenecks typically arise from these sources:

 Disk seeks.
 It takes time for the disk to find a piece of data.
 With modern disks, the mean time for this is usually lower than 10ms, so we can in theory do about 100 seeks a second.
 This time improves slowly with new disks and is very hard to optimize for a single table.
 The way to optimize seek time is to distribute the data onto more than one disk.

 Disk reading and writing.
 When the disk is at the correct position, we need to read or write the data.
 With modern disks, one disk delivers at least 10–20MB/s throughput.
 This is easier to optimize than seeks because you can read in parallel from multiple disks.

 CPU cycles.
 When the data is in main memory, we must process it to get our result.
-Having small tables compared to the amount of memory is the most common limiting factor.
+Having large tables compared to the amount of memory is the most common limiting factor.
 But with small tables, speed is usually not the problem.